rjw57/bytegapbuffer/README.md

 (C) Copyright 2015 Rich Wareham

 This code is licensed under a MIT-style licence.
-See the [COPYING](COPYING.txt) file for details.
+See the [LICENSE](LICENSE.txt) file for details.